Five Critical Factors When Choosing A Solar Installer

 1. Warranties / Performance

 What performance warranties does the supplier company provide?
-Even top-quality solar panels degrade a small amount each year, but your supplier should provide a written performance guarantee that covers the performance of your panels over at least 25 years.
+Even top-quality solar panels degrade a small amount each year, but your supplier should provide a written performance guarantee that covers the performance of your panels for 25 or 30 years.

 Unfortunately, the solar panel performance guarantee is easy for the manufacturer to wriggle out of.
 The solar panel warranty you can depend on is the solar panel product warranty.
-This should be 15 years minimum.
+For nearly all panels going on Australian roofs these days, it’s either 25 or 30 years.
+There are panels with product warranties under 25 years, but think carefully before getting them because well made panels with 25 year product warranties are likely available for around the same price.

-As for inverters, these should carry at least a 5-year warranty, but ideally 10 or more years.
+As for inverters, these should carry at least a 5-year warranty.
+Ten years is common, but some manufacturers offer more.

 General warranty guidelines

-• Panel performance warranty: At least 25 years
+• Panel performance warranty: 25 or 30 years

-• Panel product warranty: At least 15 years
+• Panel product warranty: 25 or 30 years

 With regard to workmanship, this should carry at least a 5-year warranty.

-Check an Australian entity backs the solar panel and inverter warranty.
-In the past, I’ve seen cheapo deals where the Chinese manufacturers warranty states the owner has to post the panels back to China at the customer’s cost to get them tested!
+Check a reliable Australian entity backs the solar panel and inverter warranty.
+If the manufacturer doesn’t have an Australian office, then the importer will be responsible for the warranty.
+In the past, I’ve seen cheapo deals where the Chinese manufacturer’s warranty states the owner has to post the panels back to China at the customer’s cost to get them tested!

 Ask the installation company how you will know if your system performs properly.
 Some contractors may monitor your system over the internet, and others may have a service scheme where they inspect your solar power system regularly.